Elk City's Diverging Diamond Interchange at I-40 & SH-6

 - DDIs give "free-flowing" or simple left and right-hand turns from all directions.

-- Wrong way entry to ramps become extremely difficult.
+- Wrong way entry to ramps becomes extremely difficult.

 Traffic Impact During the Project